External review

 Identification of external reviewers

 Individual external peer review is typically carried out by two researchers, who each complete an assessment independently of one another.
-In the panels, the researchers (typically 8) meet and assess the applications together.
-You can read more about the panels’ guidelines here.

 Consultation procedure